 A new Higher Education policy should work to harness the potential of all institutions in India, not just a select few.
-We recommend all institutions within India, public and private, irrespective of UGC category or NAAC score, be permitted to forge international partnership should such a partnership demonstrate, to both parties, real added value.
+We recommend all institutions within India, public and private, irrespective of tier, UGC category, or NAAC score be permitted to forge international partnerships should such a partnership demonstrate, to both parties, real added value.
 Allowing private universities to also forge foreign collaboration will help improve access to quality higher education across the country.

 Indian and foreign institutions are best placed to decide their own compatibility.
-An Indian institution outside the top NAAC grades may offer an attractive basis for collaboration in specific courses for foreign institutions.
-Limiting this could prevent many Indian institutions from accessing the very teaching and research resources they need to improve and deliver for students and employers.
+An Indian higher education institution outside the top NAAC grades may offer an attractive basis for collaboration in specific courses for foreign institutions.
+Limiting this could prevent many Indian higher education institutions from accessing the very teaching and research resources they need to improve and deliver for students and employers regardless of their focus or tier.